 Multiple organ failure results from a dysfunctional, hyperinflammatory response producing two distinct patterns (ie, early vs late) (see Chapter 55).
 Soon after a traumatic insult, patients are found to be in a state of systemic hyperinflammation, now referred to as the systemic inflammatory response syndrome (SIRS).20,21,22 The intensity of SIRS is dependent upon (1) innate host factors, (2) the degree of shock, and (3) the amount of tissue injured.
 Of the three, shock is the predominant factor that produces a maladaptive, over exuberant SIRS response.23,24 Mild-to-moderate SIRS is most likely beneficial, whereas severe SIRS can result in early organ failure and death.
 As time proceeds, negative feedback systems down regulate certain aspects of acute SIRS to restore homeostasis and limit potential auto-destructive inflammation (see Chapter 61).

 Reiterated in a recently published Glue Grant Study by Tompkins et al, they took blood samples of 167 patients at varying time intervals to better understand the genomic make-up after severe trauma or burn using microarray analysis.
-They referred to what they found as “genomic storm” in that “circulating white cells of the 167 patients studied when compared with those of the 35 normal volunteers, more than 80% of the WBC genes changed significantly.25 Tompkins et al further described the genomic patterns of complicated patients (thus that got MOF ...
+They referred to what they found as “genomic storm” in that “circulating white cells of the 167 patients studied when compared with those of the 35 normal volunteers, more than 80% of the WBC genes changed significantly.25 Tompkins et al further described the genomic patterns of complicated patients (thus ...